Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Sidereal Martial Arts/Emerald Gyre of Aeons Style/Then Is Now.md

 ---
 tags:
   - charm
   - Sidereal
   - source/sidereal-book
+  - Martial-Arts
 Cost: 10m, 1wp
 Mins: Martial Arts 1, Essence 3
 Type: Simple
 Keywords:
   - Enlightenment
   - Shaping (Object)
 Duration: Instant
 Prerequisite Charms:
   - None
 ---
 *All things revolve through eternity’s gyre, but the stylist has learned to spin back history.*
 The stylist rolls (Intelligence + Lore) to revert an object within medium range to a state it held in the past.
 She could repair a broken weapon, rewind a door to a time before it was locked, or return an ancient skeleton to a fresh corpse to determine its cause of death.
 She can’t affect objects that are too large to fit within a single range band.
 If the object is being held, worn, or used by someone, the stylist must touch him, using her Lore roll in place of the gambit’s attack roll.